 Sprinkler Start Up

-When warmer temperatures return each spring to melt the snow on lawns and gardens, it’s time to prepare for underground sprinkler start up in the Sioux Falls, SD area.
+You’ve undergone the sprinkler blow out to protect your sprinkler system in the winter.
+Now, as warmer temperatures return to melt the snow on lawns and gardens, it’s time to prepare for underground sprinkler start up in the Sioux Falls, SD area.
 It’s important to have your sprinkler system ready to go before your yard experiences active growth, and quickly becomes too dry.
 This keeps your lawn as healthy as possible and ensures efficient use of water resources.

 Checklist for Pre Sprinkler Start Up in Sioux Falls

 By following these few basic steps, you won’t have to worry about playing catchup during the growing season:

 - Soil Check: It’s important that the ground is thawed to a depth of 1 foot or more before sprinkler start up to avoid damaging pipes should it freeze again.
 This can be accomplished by digging down with a basic garden shovel and checking that the soil is pliable.

 - Controller Inspection: Many spring service calls can be avoided if owners had simply put a fresh backup battery in their controller.
 You should double check the settings for the correct date and time.
 In addition, wipe out any cobwebs or dust that may have accumulated over the winter.

 - Clean Sprinkler Heads: Dirt and debris can work their way into sprinkler head sand cause blockages.
 This may inhibit water flow and cause uneven water patterns that flood some areas while ignoring others.
 Be sure to give them a close inspection and thorough cleaning.